 The GEC Coordinator helps support the SPS graduate program and the GEC.
 The Coordinator serves as a resource for both graduate students and major advisors regarding the details of the graduate program.
-The Coordinator can answer questions on the content, timeline, policies and logistics of the graduate program.
+The Coordinator can answer questions on the content, timeline, policies and logistics of the graduate program, as well as teaching assignments